rakpan/project-vyasa/docs/runbooks/getting-started.md

 ✅ All 9 services are running (`docker-compose ps`)
 ✅ Console is accessible at http://localhost:3000
+✅ You can create a project via the Console
-✅ You can upload and process a PDF document
+✅ You can upload files to a project's seed corpus
+✅ Document processing extracts knowledge graph (nodes and edges)
-✅ Knowledge graph visualization shows nodes and edges
+✅ Knowledge graph visualization shows project-scoped data
 ✅ Search functionality returns relevant results
 ✅ Async job system works (submit job, poll status)

 Welcome to Project Vyasa! 🚀